Greenest-Guy/CMU-Africa-picoMini-Writeup/README.md

 ```

 **Steps to Solve:**
-1. Open the website within Burp Suite's PortSwigger turning on Proxy Intercepts after connecting.
+1. Open the website within Burp Suite's PortSwigger, turning on Proxy Intercepts after connecting.
-2. Input the knwon email, and a password from ```passwords.txt```.
+2. Input the known email, and a password from ```passwords.txt```.
 3. Append ```X-Forwarded-For: <ipv4>``` to the top of your HTTP request with a random ip address.
 4. Forward the edited HTTP request.
 5. Repeat steps 2-4 for each password in ```passwords.txt``` with a different ip for each login attempt.